 Using an iPad Kiosk software/app such as Mobile Device Manager Plus (MDM) or any other Apple MDM to lock down Apple iPads in to Kiosk Mode provides additional control and has the following benefits over the built-in Guided Access capabilities

-iPads provisioned with a single app or multiple apps are extensively used in various sectors like retail, education and healthcare among others.
+iPad Kiosk Mode allows organizations to turn iPads into Kiosks by locking them to a single app or multiple apps. iPad Kiosk Mode enabled devices are finding extensive use in various sectors such as retail, education and healthcare among others.
 Here's how iPad Kiosk Mode plays an important role

 Retail stores are increasingly adopting self check-out counters as they reduce the chances of human error and provide better customer service.
 Devices provisioned in iPad Kiosk Mode are the perfect solution.
 The devices can be locked down to a single app to avoid misuse and features like Auto Lock and Screen Rotation disabled to allow better user experience.

 Schools are integrating with Apple School Manager and are adopting iPads to conduct classes and exams.
-In such cases, provisioning the iPads into Kiosk Mode is the obvious answer.
+In such cases, putting iPads into Kiosk Mode is the obvious answer.
 Kiosk Mode can ensure students don't access browser, calculator and other apps that may cause distractions during classes.